 Yujia Bai (MS Chinese Teacher)

 Yujia joins us from Beijing International Bilingual Academy, Beijing China.
-She has taught MYP, IGCSE and IB Chinese A, B and ab initio.
-She holds a Bachelor degree of Teaching Chinese as a Second Language from Northwest University and a Master’s degree in Chinese Linguistics and Language Acquisition from the Chinese University of Hong Kong.
+She has taught MYP, IGCSE and Chinese ab initio.
+She holds a Bachelor degree of International Chinese Lnagauge Education from Northwest University and a Master’s degree in Chinese Linguistics and Language Acquisition from the Chinese University of Hong Kong.
 She is passionate about Chinese literature and education and strives to help students explore the magic of language and literature.

 Stephanie Smith (MS Teacher Intern)